 - Hone skills in formal writing and oral communication

-FSCI 396 contains a significant research and/or design component that requires substantial supervised work by the student.
-The course workload is expected to be 9 hours of research activities per week for a 13 week period.
+FSCI 396 / FSCI 397 / FSCI 398 contain a significant research and/or design component that requires substantial supervised work by the student.
+The course workload is expected to be 9 hours of research activities per week for a 13 week period of one term for FSCI 396 / FSCI 397 or for each of two terms for FSCI 398D1/D2.
 Students will be co-supervised by the Coordinator, who will provide advice and access to pedagogical resources, and a Professor teaching in a Faculty of Science course (Supervisor), who will participate in formulating the research proposal, provide context and background information.
 The Coordinator and Supervisor will both evaluate the student based on a written final report, overall research performance and an oral presentation.
 See below and sample syllabus for more details.

 Prof. Tamara Western, Department of Biology & Office of Science Education, tamara.western [at] mcgill.ca

 FOR FSCI 396: Successful completion of at least one term of undergraduate studies and a CGPA of at least 3.0, or permission of instructor.

 FOR FSCI 397: Successful completion of at least one term of undergraduate studies and a CGPA of at least 3.0, or permission of instructor - AND - successful completion of FSCI 396 OR successful completion of another Science '396 Course' with the same supervisor.

 FOR FSCI 398D1/D2: Successful completion of U1 and a CGPA of at least 3.0, or permission of the instructor